-The biggest question on most everyone’s mind regarding self-driving cars is who would be liable if one caused an accident?
+The biggest question on almost everyone’s mind regarding self-driving cars is who would be liable if one caused an accident?
 Currently, there is no official answer to this important question, although the government and manufacturers will have to develop one before self-driving cars are put in consumer’s hands.

-Anthony Foxx, U.S. Transportation Secretary, led a press conference on January 2016 that unveiled preliminary regulations for self-driving car tests.
+Anthony Foxx, U.S. Transportation Secretary led a press conference in January 2016 that unveiled preliminary regulations for self-driving car tests.
 During the conference, he acknowledged that the NHTSA did not yet have answers to important regulatory and liability questions.

 Foxx is currently looking to executives from the auto industry for the answers.
 At the press conference, he was quoted as saying to the executives, “If you’ve got a good idea that you think doesn’t compromise the safety, bring it to us.”

 As with any type of technology, no matter how advanced there is still room for errors to occur.
-In a future with self-driving cars, new ways of looking at liability may become predominant in injury claims.
+In the future with self-driving cars, new ways of looking at liability may become predominant in injury claims.
 A self-driving car that allows a collision and injury to occur may give rise to a legal claim against the car’s manufacturer for faults in the software.

 There is no guarantee that self-driving cars will completely eliminate car accidents, and until that future becomes a reality, we must continue to take our safety into our own hands by being safe and responsible drivers.
 Car accident lawyer Julie Johnson supports Dallas locals who are injured due to another’s negligence.
 Contact us at 214-290-8001 to schedule a free consultation about your options for recovery after a serious accident.